eriqande/slg_pipe/README.md

 nohup ../script/ExecuteStructureRuns.sh  5  > BIG_LOG.txt  2>&1 &
 ```
 At this juncture you have to let those structure runs finish.
 That should take only
-a couple of minutes or less.
+a couple of minutes or less (it takes a second or two on my new M1 Mac).
 When they are done you should see see 10 files with names
 like `StructOuput_genos_slg_pipe.txt_dat001_k002_Rep001.txt_f`.
 Then you can proceed
 with the following:
 ```sh